There are several business and work visas available for those who want to visit Victoria for short-term business and work purposes.

 The Temporary Work (Skilled) visa (subclass 457) allows skilled workers to come to Australia and work for an approved business for up to four years.
 It is the most common temporary work visa in Australia.

-The Department of Immigration and Border Protection has announced that the 457 visa will be abolished and replaced by the Temporary Skill Shortage visa in March 2018.
-For up to date information, visit the Department of Immigration and Border Protection website.
+The Department of Home Affairs has announced that the 457 visa will be abolished and replaced by the Temporary Skill Shortage visa in March 2018.
+For up to date information, visit the Department of Home Affairs website.